in Best practices, KB - Good practices, Uncategorized by Blazej Szperlinski @ June 27, 2012

 How great leaders inspire action

-Simon Sinek is an author, speaker and creator of the “golden circle of human motivation” concept.
+Simon Sinek is an author, speaker and creator of the “golden circle of human motivation” (link no longer available) concept.
 By focusing on why we take action, instead of what’s the action’s result, we are able to inspire and take lead both in business and life.
 He proves that most of people know what they do, but don’t know why.
 It’s the leader’s role to emphasize it and directly guide his staff towards common goals.

 - Public Speaking – Standing and talking in front of crowds